 - Combine all the Seasonings Pour the cubed purple potatoes into a large mixing bowl.
 Add the garlic, thyme sprigs, salt and pepper and olive oil.
 Toss well to coat and combine.

 - Add the potatoes to Sheet Pan Pour the potatoes onto the sheet pan and distribute them in a single layer.
+PRO TIP Heat the sheet pan in the oven for about 10 minutes before adding the potatoes.
+That hot pan will give you a jump start on crisping the outside of the potatoes.

 - Cook the Potatoes Place the potatoes into the oven and roast for 25 minutes.